+Who knows more about a home appraisal?
 Realtors often think appraisers are not the most accurate assessors of real estate values.
 And appraisers often think realtors know less than they do.
 Maybe they are both right?
 I have had appraisers admit that a good realtor will likely know more than an appraiser about the value of a certain home.
 This is because most appraisers are appraising a wider geographic area a than a realtor may specialize in.
-Many appraisers cover a multi-state area, whereas a lot of realtors specialize not only in one state, but also in one city or town.
-So, it is hard to expect an appraiser to know better than a realtor how much a local marketplace may value a view, or granite countertops, or lot size when the appraiser may be covering two or three states and dozens of counties, whereas the realtor only works one county.
+Many appraisers cover a multi-state area.
+Whereas a lot of realtors specialize not only in one state.
+Also maybe only in one city or town.
+So, it is hard to expect an appraiser to know better than a realtor.
+The appraiser may be covering two or three states and dozens of counties.
+Whereas the realtor only works one county.

-I think appraisers know more about the rules and guidelines relating to how to analyze and value homes, whereas realtors may know more about what a marketplace expects in a home and what amenities are more or less highly desired.
-A realtor may not understand why a certain comparable home sale can’t be used because it’s too far away from the subject property, or because the style of home is too different from the subject property.
+I think appraisers know more about the rules and guidelines relating to how to analyze and value homes.
+Realtors may know more about what a marketplace expects in a home.
+And they may know what amenities are more or less desired.
+A realtor may not understand why a certain comparable home sale can’t be used because it’s too far away from the subject property.
+Or because the style of home is too different from the subject property.
 But an appraiser may not know why a large lot is worth more than they are willing to give it value for in a certain neighborhood.

 When it comes to views, that gets complicated according to my appraiser friend.
 Giving a view a certain value needs to be backed up with other comparable sales to show that other comps sell at a premium for the same view.

-The bottom line is that determining the value of a home can be difficult, and different parties will have different assessments, based on different criteria they are working within.
-An appraisal is a good counter opinion and check and balance to a realtor’s opinion or the market’s perception.
+The bottom line is that determining the value of a home can be difficult.
+And different parties will have different assessments, based on different criteria they are working within.
+A home appraisal is a good counter opinion and check and balance to a realtor’s opinion or the market’s perception.

 To contact me to discuss your local housing market, mortgage rates, or other mortgage questions, click here to schedule a call or you can email me directly.